vmware/vic-product/docs/user_doc/vic_vsphere_admin/bridge_network.md

 When you specify a bridge network IP range, you specify the IP range as a CIDR.

-- In releases up to and including vSphere Integrated containers 1.5.1, the smallest subnet that you can specify is /16.
+- In releases up to and including vSphere Integrated Containers 1.5.1, the smallest subnet that you can specify is /16.
-- In 1.5.2 and later, the default subnet is /16, but you can set smaller subnet values.
-If you set a subnet in the `--bridge-network-range` option that is larger than the default of 16, you must also use the `--bridge-network-width` option to increase the size of the default subnet mask for user-defined bridge networks.
+- In vSphere Integrated Containers 1.5.2 and later, the default subnet is /16, but you can configure smaller default subnets.
+If you set a subnet value in the `--bridge-network-range` option that is larger than the default of 16, you must also use the `--bridge-network-width` option to increase the size of the default subnet mask for user-defined bridge networks.

 #### Create VCH Wizard